peoplegeist/zerossl-certrenewal/README.md

 - route53 for dns challenge
 - ECS task scheduler to schedule period cert renewal

-This is under development.

-I will tag it v1 once it works.

 # Overview
 Part 1 - Renewal bot: 'zerossl-certrenewal-bot'